ThakkarRajan/ThakkarRajan/README.md

 <h1 align="center">Hi 👋, I'm Rajan</h1>
 <h3 align="center">I'm a passionate developer, currently weaving magic with code.
 I’m obsessed with creating efficient and clean solutions that make people’s lives better (or at least less buggy).
 A front-end enthusiast with a touch of back-end wizardry, I specialize in turning caffeine into code and debugging my way through life.</h3>

-- 🔭 I’m currently working on [Building an AI-powered resume website that might just be your next career helper.
+- 🔭 I Build [an AI-powered resume website that might just be your next career helper.
 [Check it out!]](https://airesumepro.vercel.app/)

 - 🌱 I’m currently learning **How to make my code even cleaner than my room. 😅**